 The Men in Black have relocated - to Universal Studios Florida.
 MIB Special Services has created an edutainment-type attraction called The Universe and You, out of which Intergalactic Alien...
 See full summary »

 A group of teen-age runaways try to survive in the streets of Los Angeles.
 Drugs, prostitution, violence and bureaucratic indifference all pose threats to the kids, who nevertheless prefer this harsh life to going back to their families.
 Heather, somewhat older, provides some leadership and mothering to the kids.
 Written by

-Performed by Melissa Etheridge
+Written and Performed by Melissa Etheridge

 From the Island Records album "Brave and Crazy" 1989

 Produced by Kevin McCormick, Niko Bolas, Melissa Etheridge

 Published by MLE Music/Almo Music Corp.(ASCAP) See more »

 Gritty and touching film about homeless youth in Hollywood,CA

 "Where The Day Takes You" is about the homeless youth who come from all over the country to escape their dysfunctional families to live on the streets of Hollywood.It is here that this youth form surrogate families with other homeless youth.

 This film chronicles one such family of homeless youth headed by King who is the father figure.A violent confrontation with another homeless leader turns for the worse and King finds himself desperately trying to keep his family together while avoiding the law.